 In the same shopping center as my work, there was a Bally’s Total Fitness and I began working-out there after my shifts.

 I had no idea how to workout so I ended up doing what many do – which is mimic what the ‘fit’ people were doing in the weight room.
 Two months of this and still drinking frappuccinos there was practically no change in my body composition.

 Frustrated with my lack of progress I made friends with one of the older guys in the weight room named Andy to help me learn the ropes.

 We ended up training together for the next 3 years and he helped me go from a skinny-fat teenager to a muscular 185 pound guy.
 He is the one who got me started down my fitness path and am very grateful for the time he spent training with me.

-Looking for a new challenge and getting a little bored of the same routine I started CrossFit in 2007.
-CrossFit has been a catalyst for my fitness IQ.
-Since 2007 i’ve competed at the CrossFit games, CrossFit regional’s, olympic lifting meets, marathons, 5ks, and numerous local CrossFit competitions.
+Looking for a new challenge and getting a little bored of the same routine I started Cross-Training in 2007.
+Cross-Training has been a catalyst for my fitness IQ.
+Since 2007 i’ve competed at the Cross-Training games, Cross-Training regional’s, olympic lifting meets, marathons, 5ks, and numerous local Cross-Training competitions.
 On top of my own training i’ve been a been lucky enough to be a full time coach since 2009 and have helped hundreds of people work towards there own personal performance goals through group fitness instruction, personal training, and writing.